oussama-01/rock-paper-scissors/README.md

 # rock-paper-scissors

-This project is a simple implementation of the classic "rock paper scissors" game.
+This project is an implementation of the classic "rock paper scissors" game.

 I use JavaScript to code the logic of the game.